Do You Have the Mindset of a Minimalist? Take the quiz below to find out how to declutter your home.

 Organizing and decluttering are separate processes.
 First declutter by throwing out what you don’t want.
 Then organize what’s left.

 If it is too hard to get rid of your unwanted stuff, it will put you off getting rid of things and the clutter clearing will drag on.
 I personally find it easiest to give most of the stuff away to a charity shop, especially one that will collect things from your home.

 Also, I ask my teenagers to sell more valuable stuff online in places like Trade Me (they can do this more quickly and easily than I can).
 I give them a share of the profits for their time and effort.

 ❏ I maintain a clutter-free environment.

 To prevent more stuff from quickly piling up, I have clarity on what I really need.

 Clothes: I go through my wardrobe each season and make a list of what I need.
 I know what colors and styles work best for me, and will mix well with my existing clothes.

 Appliances and household goods: I make a list of appliances and household items that will need replacing each year, then wait for a sale and then purchase whatever has the best reduction.
 By the end of the year, I have replaced the worn out items and bought top quality stuff at sale prices.
-I rarely browse in shops because then I am tempted by stuff I don’t really need.
+I rarely browse in shops to avoid the temptation of buying stuff that’s not needed.
 You save a lot of time and money if you have tunnel vision in shops and go directly to the item you came to buy.

 ❏ I love space and order more than I love stuff.

-For me a cluttered space is a cluttered mind, and I feel rattled, overwhelmed and grumpy if I am in a messy disorganized space.
+For me a cluttered space is a cluttered mind.
+I feel rattled, overwhelmed and grumpy in a messy, disorganized space.